kni-labs/rrssb/README.md

 RRSSB is also registered with Bower under the name RRSSB.
 Use the following command to find it: `bower search rrssb`

+### FAQ

+*Why are buttons so small on mobile?*
+The current demo is just to show how large and small it can go.
+Remember: the buttons fill their container.
+We recommend full 320px width container for mobile, so that icons remain larger and touch-friendly.

 ### About